OffCourse/offcourse-next/packages/documentation/public/molecules/List.md

 </List>
 ```

-or they can consist of custom item components
+Futhermore, they can consist of custom item components

 ```react
 const onToggle =({ id, checked }) => {